name-not-found/Transferencia-Radiativa/README.md

 ![result](img/rte_1.png)

-As we can see, the model works at certain point; we can now see how **light would be absorbed** by the cloud starting on the top.
+As we can see, the model works; we can now see how **energy would be absorbed** by the cloud and obtained the following results:

-We used a high-density water cloud (the absoption cooeficcient is constant).

-The model tends to 0 without limit because we have not yet programmed a system wich can diferentiate the limit of the cloud.
-Thus, we cannot compare the **output specific intensity** and cloud thickness.
+   - initial rayleigh: 5.724067e+03 erg / cm cm^2 ster s
+   - outcome rayleigh: 5.723630e+03 erg / cm cm^2 ster s
+   - differential: -0.4375105776480268 erg / cm cm^2 ster s

 ## References